username255/trains-test/README.md

 Map component renders the map itself first time, tried to add some configs, though doesn't still look too cool as for me, but it works pretty stable I'd say.

+Animations on lines work in such way, those are triggered when it's looking into that direction, but it doesn't mean the train will move there during this turn

 ### Usage:

 created with `create-react-app` and then nothing else was added, just some css and js written by myself.